KronosTheLate/CircuitComponentRounding.jl/README.md

  "680n"
  "150m"
 ```

+# How the rounding is implemented
+The rounding function returns the value with the smallest percentage error in the given E-series.
+It does this by finding the [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) of the
+two numbers in the given E-series ajecent to the given value (one smaller, one larger), and
+returning the E-series value on the same side of the mean value as the input value.

+In other words, if the input value is larger than the geometric mean, the returned value was rounded up.
+If the given input is smaller than the geometric mean, the output was rounded down.
+Rounding in this case
+means taking the closes value in the E-series.

+# Feedback
-As this is the first package of a relativly novice programmer, input on ways the package could be better are very welcome!
+As this is the first package of a relativly novice programmer, feedback and input on ways the package could be better are very welcome!